-From juggernaut franchises such as Star Wars and Back to the Future, to cult classics like Tron and The Thing, the 1980s brimmed with quality science-fiction movies.
-It was the most lucrative genre of the decade, and now, we’re taking a look at the top ten guys that brought it all to fruition.
+From juggernaut franchises such as Star Wars and Back to the Future, to cult classics like Tron and The Thing, the 1980s brimmed with quality sci-fi films, honestly, from start to finish.
+It was the most popular, lucrative genre of the decade, and now we’re looking at the ten guys that steered it all into into fruition.

 10. David Cronenberg